 The Maintenance Repair/Overhaul (MRO) facilities consist of three large hangars and are considered adequate for the current airport plan but will be verified following final Master Plan approval from the FAA.

-The Auxiliary functions for the airport are to be finalized upon final Master Plan approval from the FAA.
-This includes elements such as fuel storage capacity and handling; airport rescue and firefighting (ARFF); facilities and grounds maintenance; etc. The terminal will apply a standard model to accommodate the required US Customs and Border Patrol services.
+Auxiliary functions for the airport are to be finalized upon final Master Plan approval from the FAA.
+This includes elements such as fuel storage capacity and handling; airport rescue and firefighting (ARFF); facilities and grounds maintenance; etc. The terminals will apply a standard model to accommodate the required US Customs and Border Patrol services for international freight.